SvenvG0/SvenvG0/README.md

 - 👋 Hi, I’m @SvenvG0
-- 👀 I’m interested in everything, still swaying between focus groups
+- 👀 I’m interested in everything, from a security perspective
-- 🌱 I’m currently learning Python, PowerShell and SQL
+- 🌱 I’m currently expending my knowledge of Python, PowerShell and SQL
 - 💞️ I’m looking to collaborate on small projects to learn
 - 📫 How to reach me, pm